Primary Education (two-year accelerated degree) - BA (Hons)

 The first year of the course introduces studying in higher education, along with an exploration of key educational themes, policies and issues, with a particular emphasis on the challenges and opportunities found in London’s globalised classrooms.
 Further engagement is provided through the extended work-based placement over the summer period.
 Preparation for the skills-tests leading to admission to post-graduate QTS study is included.

 In the second year you'll continue your critical study by examining a range of cross-curricular themes.
-Finding your identity as an educator is
+Finding your identity as an educator is supported by exploration of the historical evolution of primary education in England and Wales, as well as consideration of the future of schooling in globalised societies, characterised by rapid technological, social, and environmental change.

 Exploring the history of primary education will give you a strong understanding of teaching, both past and present.
 An extended work-based placement will be the culmination of your degree, helping you to progress to QTS.